BIM2SIM/bim2sim/docs/source/user-guide/PluginIFCCheck.md

 ## Examples
-Please also take a look at `bim2sim/plugins/PluginIFCCheck/bim2sim_ifccheck/examples`, which provides some runnable examples for the IFCCheck plugin.
+Please also take a look at `bim2sim/plugins/PluginIFCCheck/bim2sim_ifccheck/examples`, which provides some examples for the IFCCheck plugin.
 You can use these examples to test your installation and learn from them.
 Additionally, they serve as good starting points for your own projects."